 For more difficult situations, 3M brand white mounting foam squares can be used under each leg, preferably after removing any small “nail in” glides in the ends of the legs.
 Unfortunately they will leave some sticky adhesive residue on the floor and leg if you later move the sectional, which may have to be cleaned off with mineral spirits or paint thinner.

 Area rugs and uneven floors - When sofas or chairs are placed partly on, and partly off, an area rug, or on other uneven surfaces such as rustic tiles, the frame may not sit level and may rock from side to side.
 When sectionals sit partly on, and partly off, an area rug the connecting brackets also may lift or twist apart and the frames may not line up evenly.
 All legs of a sectional should be on placed on the same level surface.
 If it is not possible to have all legs of a sectional on an area rug the legs which are off the rug may need to be shimmed at the top to the thickness of the rug for the frame to sit level.
 For standard bolt in legs, this can usually be done by removing the legs and inserting washers or other solid discs that are just slightly smaller than the leg diameter.

-If you have any questions regarding use or placement of your sectional, please call our Service Manager at 541-753-4851.
+If you have any questions regarding use or placement of your sectional, please mail our Service Manager at Service@BlackledgeFurniture.com or call 541-753-4851.